Breast Augmentation Revision Colombia

 Will I lose sensitivity in my breasts after the augmentation?

-Nipples respond to breast augmentation surgery in a variety of ways.
+Nipples respond to Breast augmentation revision Colombia in a variety of ways.
 Some women report increased sensitivity, others notice decreased sensitivity.
 With all incisions this is a risk because the major nerve to the nipple comes from the very side of the breast, and any dissection puts this nerve at risk.
 The larger the implant, the wider the pocket has to be, and the greater the chance of this damage.
 The less accurate the dissection, the greater the risk of this problem.
 Whatever your experience, know that any change will likely subside over time.
 But even when everything is done perfectly, some women can have a permanent change in sensitivity, and all patients must be able to accept that risk before proceeding.

 Do my implants have to be changed every decade?